rajendra-patel/ng-file-upload-rest/README.md

         </div>
     </div>
 ```
-you may create the css using id or class as illustrated below and pass the string to the styles property
+You may create the css using id or class as illustrated below and pass the string to the styles property
 ```html
     <ng-file-upload-rest styles=" .mDiv { background-color: gray; } .input { color: red; } .upload { color: red; }"></ng-file-upload-rest>

     <ng-file-upload-rest styles=" #mainDiv { display: block; } input[name=myfile] { pointer-events: none; } #inputDiv { cursor: pointer; }"></ng-file-upload-rest>
 ```

-Submit
+#### Submit

-submit event currently emits an object with two properties
+The submit event currently emits an object with two properties
 {Status: String, Response: String}

-Status and Response are the status and response returned from the post call respectively
+Status and Response are the statusText and responseText returned from the xmlHTTP post call respectively
-*more events soon to come*
+*more soon to come*

 ## Supported Types

-Images
+#### Images

 .jpg 'image/jpeg'
 .jp2 'image/jp2'